ZednemEric/ZednemEric/README.md

-- 👋 Hi, I’m @ZednemEric
+- 👋 Hi, I’m @ZednemEric or if you want a government name it's Eric Mendez.
-- 👀 I’m interested in becoming a data scientist.
+- 👀 I’m in the journey of being a Cloud Application Developer with AWS.
-- 🌱 I’m currently learning SQL, Python, and Data visualization.
+- 🌱 I’m currently enrolled in the AWS Cloud Institute.
-- 💞️ I’m looking to collaborate on data analytics and coding challenges.
+- 🤖 I’m looking to break in to the cloud computing and AI/ML World

 <!---
 ZednemEric/ZednemEric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.